 Taken together, the paper weight and thickness reveal how sturdy a stock is, with thicker, heavier paper providing greater durability than a thin, light one.

-Paper thickness is usually considered when looking at cardstock and, in most cases, measures the thickness of paper in points, where one point equals one-thousandth or .001 inches.
-So, 10 pt. paper is .01 inches thick, 20 point is .02 inches, and so on.
+Paper thickness is usually considered when looking at cardstock and, in most cases, measures the thickness of paper in points, where one point (pt) equals one-thousandth or .001 inches.
+So, 10 pt paper is .01 inches thick, 20 pt paper is .02 inches, and so on.